 Sarah Bearden has been a practicing nutritionist since 1996.
 She is the Director of Roots To Health, a center specializing in Nutrition Consultation and Nutrition Education.
 She received a diploma in Nutritional Medicine in London and practices both in Marin County and England.

 Karen is our medicinal mushroom instructor.
-She has been making botanical medicines full time for 8 years.
-Karen is an owner of The Herbal Apothecary, providing custom herbal medicines for health practitioners and others.
-She is also an organizer of the Northern California Women’s Herbal Symposium.
-Her website is: www.herbalapothecaryonline.com.
+She has been making botanical and mushroom medicines since 1995 and feels fortunate to have found her tribe.
+She is also the organizer of the Fall Northern California Women’s Herbal Symposium.
+Her website is: www.womensherbalsymposium.org.

 Autumn Summers is a plant geek.
 Inspired by the plants since childhood she has studied herbalism and ethnobotany for the last 20 years with a kinship for the plants, seaweeds and mushrooms of Northern California.
 She has guest hosted KPFA’s Herbal Highway, co-organized free community herb festivals, and worked at various herbal businesses including Rosemary’s Garden, Simplers Botanical and KW Botanicals.
 Currently she teaches edible and medicinal plant classes at the California School of Herbal Studies (www.cshs.com) and throughout the Bay Area, and manages Bayer Farm Community Garden for the non-profit LandPaths (www.landpaths.org).